 Between growing up around the lush farmlands in the Yakima Valley to spending months visiting their grandparents in rural Michoacán, Mexico, sisters Rosalinda and Elizabeth Mendoza learned the hard work of cultivating and making real food.
 As consumers of mezcal, they quickly realized that customers seek authentic and cleaner spirits free of additives.
 Yet the spirits industry is failing to offer such options.

 That’s where the two sisters stepped up to fill the gap in the market.
-As CEO and Co-Founder, Rosalinda Mendoza brings sales and marketing experience from Fortune 500 companies while Co-Founder Elizabeth Mendoza brings extensive legal expertise in product launch counseling, contract negotiation and IP licensing from AmLaw 100 law firm.
+As CEO and Co-Founder, Rosalinda Mendoza brings sales and marketing experience from Fortune 500 companies.
+Co-Founder Elizabeth Mendoza brings extensive legal expertise in product launch counseling, contract negotiation and IP licensing from AmLaw 100 law firm.
 Mocel Mezcal is a one-of-kind, authentically-produced all-natural spirit to enjoy and celebrate with the people you love.

-As for being an IMPACT Pitch finalist, “My sister and I started with this idea over two years ago and being an IMPACT Pitch finalist is an indicator that Mocel Mezcal is a reality.
+“My sister and I started with this idea over two years ago and being an IMPACT Pitch finalist is an indicator that Mocel Mezcal is a reality.
 I am excited and honored to be a finalist.”

 Way to go Rosalinda and Elizabeth!

 Sprout!
 Growing Solutions started with an idea of using today’s technology to enhance life.
 Their latest product is a rack growing system.
 It uses LED lighting and a Cloud-based smartphone controller to grow items like lettuce, kale, or microgreens indoors in a controlled environment.
 This product will be manufactured in Brookings, Oregon using local resources.